-- Reusable – Just dry, wipe clear any dirt and debris from the device, and replace the batteries after it has detected water.
+- Reusable – Just dry, wipe clean any dirt and debris from the device and replace the batteries after it has detected water.

 - Can monitor dampness – Detects conditions that can lead to freezing pipes or impending moisture issues through built-in temperature and humidity sensors.